Posting of workers to Poland in the framework of the provision of services during SARS-CoV-2 virus outbreak

 A foreign employer posting a worker to perform work in the territory of Poland on temporary basis is obliged to fulfil a number of requirements related to posting of workers as provided for in Chapter 5 of the Act on posting of workers in the framework of the provision of services (Official Journal 2018, item 2206 consolidated text) concerning, among others:

-- designating aperson to liaise in contacts with the State Labour Inspection and the posting employer and to send and receive documents or notifications – who will stay in the territory of Poland during posting.
+- Designating a person to liaise in contacts with the State Labour Inspection and the posting employer and to send and receive documents or notifications – who shall stay in the territory of Poland during posting.
 The Act does not specify any other requirements concerning the above person (it could even be one of the posted workers) except for the requirement to stay in Poland during the posting;

 - identification data of the employer, estimated number of workers posted to work in Poland (specifying their name, surname, date of birth and nationality),

 - expected date of commencement and completion of the service,